Donald Trump to reimpose sanctions on Iran. What happens next?

 Iranian officials have hit out at Saudi Arabian and Israeli leaders, as well as Trump.

-"Today, Trump, bin Salman and Netanyahu have become the symbol of mistrust in the world," Zarif was quoted as saying on state TV, referring to Saudi Crown Prince Mohammad bin Salman and Israeli Prime Minister Benjamin Netanyahu.
+"Today, Trump, bin Salman and Netanyahu have become the symbol of mistrust in the world," Foreign Minister Javad Zarif was quoted as saying on state TV, referring to Saudi Crown Prince Mohammad bin Salman and Israeli Prime Minister Benjamin Netanyahu.
 "The world has distanced itself from their hostile policies against Iran."

 What’s been going on in Iran?